Mudawana: Results of implementation

 Five years after the new Mudawana laws were passed, the president of the ADFM noted that opposition to its reforms was still present throughout the judicial system.
 While polygamy had become nearly nonexistent, she noted, one out of every ten marriages still involved a minor as of 2007, and the system was facing organizational challenges.
 Some reports claim that marriage of underage girls has actually risen since the passing of the reforms, and point out that the actual existence of separate marital property contracts remains low, despite their being newly legalized, meaning that the reforms offer little actual protection to women whose husbands order them to leave the marital home.

 However, there is some evidence that the reforms are not totally without effect.
 According to the Moroccan Ministry of Justice, in 2008 there were more marriages and slightly fewer divorces in Morocco.
 Of the divorces granted, almost 30% were divorce by mutual consent – which did not exist before the 2004 reforms.
 Moreover, while over 14,000 divorce proceedings were initiated by men, over 26,000 were initiated by women in 2007; before the reforms, women did not have the right to initiate these proceedings.
 Finally, the number of women arranging their own marriages increased by over 14% between 2006 and 2007.

+Rabha El Haymar is an example of a Moroccan woman who used the changes to argue for the rights of her illegitimate child.
+Her bravery, in taking the risk of reputational damage, was the subject of a documentary on Moroccan TV and she was recognised internationally for her stand on women's rights in 2024.